Summary

 You don’t have to run a marathon.
 Your muscles and brain are in a lifelong conversation.
 Keep them talking with regular, varied movement!

 The next time you feel a bit “foggy” or forgetful, remember that the solution might be in your muscles.
-By staying active, you aren’t just building a stronger body; you are literally building a bigger, faster, and more resilient brain.
+By staying active, you aren’t just building a stronger body; you can literally build a bigger, faster, and more resilient brain.

 Watch The Health Insider’s Brain Expert Dr. Matt Galati discuss the top 6 evidence-based habits for better brain health.
 Can you guess what #1 is?